Majestic3691/redis-app/README.md

 Redis Server was pinged, response was: PONG
 ```
 6. Start your favorite browser and enter the URL - http://127.0.0.1:3000/
+7. Try out all three sets of operations...enjoy.

 #### Technology used
 1. [Node.js](https://nodejs.org/)